Nerjuz/index/README.md

 A modern, lightweight, and powerful file management solution contained within a single PHP file.
 Drop it on your server and start managing files immediately.

 **[🔴 Live Demo](https://ite.lt/index/)** (Password: `password`)
+> **Note:** For security reasons, Create, Edit, Upload, and Delete actions are disabled in the live demo.

 ## 🚀 Features